One-Way ANOVA with JMP

 Step 6: Check whether the residuals are independent of each other.

-• If the data are in time order, then we can plot it in an IR chart to check the independence.
+• If the data are in time order, we can plot them in an IR chart to check for independence.
 When no data points on the IR chart fail any tests, the residuals are independent of each other.

-• If the data are not in time order, the IR chart cannot deliver reliable conclusion on the independence.
+• If the data are not in time order, the IR chart cannot provide a reliable conclusion about independence.

 1. Click Analyze -> Quality & Process - > Control Chart -> IR